alma-connect/techblog/_posts/2014-01-03-rails-pub-sub.markdown

 ## <a name="problem-handling-special-events">Handling of events like user milestone reached, batchmate signed up</a>

-**Problem:** A user signs up, this can potentially trigger a user milestone and would most probably trigger batchamted signed up notification.
+**Problem:** A user signs up, this can potentially trigger a user milestone and would most probably trigger batchmate signed up notification.
 Where do we keep this code?
 In the service concerned with creation of user?
 In model callback?
 Nothing seems to fit the bill.

 **Solution:** Lucky for us, we already have our PUBSUB.
-We can listen to `user.created` event from our user publisher and trigger approriate behaviour in a subscriber.
-Sending welcome mail and batchmate activity is not core to the application and should not effect core if smtp is not working at the moment.
-In case you didn't noticed I secretly switched out the milestone notification with welcome email and left it as an exercise to you.
+We can listen to `user.created` event from our user publisher and trigger appropriate behaviour in a subscriber.
+Sending welcome mail and batchmate activity is not core to the application and should not effect core if SMTP is not working at the moment.
+In case you didn't notice I secretly switched out the milestone notification with welcome email and left it as an exercise for you.
 Do share your thoughts on implementation in comments below.

 {% highlight ruby linenos %}
 # app/services/registration/user_notifications_service.rb